Lazica

 The Kingdom of Lazica (ეგრისი; ლაზიკა; Λαζική), sometimes called Lazian Empire, was a state in the territory of west Georgia in the Roman period, from about the 1st century BC.
 Created as a result of the collapse of the kingdom of Colchis and the gaining of independence by the tribal-territorial units included in it in 131 AD.

 Name

 In the Svan language, the Svans refer to the Mingrelia (Samegrelo) region as Lazan, La- is the Svan territorial prefix and Lazan means "the land of the Zans".

 History

 By the mid-3rd century, Lazica was given partial autonomy within the Roman Empire and developed into a kingdom.
-Throughout much of its existence, it was mainly a Byzantine strategic vassal kingdom that briefly came under Sasanian Persian rule during the Lazic War.
-The treaty that ended the war abolished the kingdom of Lazica which became a Byzantine territory rules by a patrician.
+Throughout much of its existence, it was mainly a Byzantine strategic vassal kingdom, falling for a short time under Sasanian Persian rule during the Lazic War.
+The treaty that ended the war abolished the kingdom of Lazica which became a Byzantine territory ruled by a patrician.

-The parts of the Lazian Empire were Suani, Scymni, Western Abasgia, Eastern Abasgia(Apsilia), Misimiani and their rulers would be appointed by the kings of Lazica with the formally upon the approval of the Byzantine emperor.
+The parts of the Lazian Empire were Suani, Scymni, Western Abasgia, Eastern Abasgia(Apsilia), Misimiani and their rulers would be appointed by the kings of Lazica upon the approval of the Byzantine emperor.